 Entrusting a loved one’s daily care to a nursing home or other type of long-term care facility can be difficult for any family.
 You may have concerns about whether your family member will receive the compassion and care you expect and pay for.
 While most nursing home staff members are qualified, well-trained, and dedicated to their jobs and the residents, some facilities fail to provide appropriate care due to understaffing, lack of administrative support, poor training, or simple negligence.

 There are no circumstances that justify the abuse or neglect of vulnerable nursing home residents.
 A respected personal injury lawyer like Founding Partner Jon Ostroff can help you take action against such mistreatment.
-Let our Allentown nursing home abuse lawyers at Ostroff Injury Law build a case against the negligent care facility.
+Let our Allentown nursing home abuse lawyers at Ostroff Godshall Injury and Accident Lawyers build a case against the negligent care facility.